milinda/play-samlsso/README.md

 SAML 2.0 SSO for Play Framework with OAuth2 grant support.
 Only supports Play Java and tested with WSO2 Identity Server.

 This project was inspired by [play-pac4j](https://github.com/leleuj/play-pac4j) library.
-I wanted to create a framework which supports SAML 2.0 SSO with OAuth2 grant.
+Also some parts are directly based on SAML implementation of [pac4j](https://github.com/leleuj/pac4j).

 ## Design and Usage